 Call for papers

-RJCPR is now seeking manuscripts for its April 2018 issue.
-The topic for this issue is: Qualitative Research For, About, and With Older Adults.
+RJCPR is now seeking manuscripts for its July 2018 issue.
+The topic for this issue is: (Re-) Constructing Europe under pressure: Politics, culture, and communication in action.

 Before submitting your paper, please remove identification (meta)data as well as the author(s) name(s) on all pages except the title page of the submitted paper.
 We prefer files in .doc or .docx formats (MS Word), but we also accept .odt files (LibreOffice Writer).

 Please submit your paper via e-mail by May 30, 2018.